shiragannavar/datastax_nsb/README.md

    - Import included dashboard
    - Go back to previous step to supply API Token

-   - Connect to Victoria Metric UI at http://<ip>:8428
-and:

-   - create an service account and api token in the grafana UI - NOTE, make sure to give the SA admin rights this token is added to a ~/.nosqlbench/grafana file you create
-   -  create or import included dashboard - the example dashboard is setup using 'prometheus' as the datasource name, which is the default in grafana.
-If you choose a different datasource name, you will need to replace the name 'prometheus' in the example dashboard json file.

 ### Access AWS Console, navigate to your vm, click the security tab and add 3 new rules
 - Open ports 8428, 3000, 9042 on the AWS security group